Natural aluminum free deodorant made in Canada with magnesium hydroxide

 Aluminum in Deodorant: What the Science Actually Says

-Google "aluminum deodorant" and you'll find everything from "it causes cancer" to "it's perfectly safe."
+Google "aluminum in deodorant" and you'll find everything from "it causes cancer" to "it's perfectly safe."
 The truth, as usual, is more nuanced.
+This guide walks through what the current science actually says, including the 2024 meta-analysis, skin absorption research, and where the persistent concerns come from.

 If you're looking for an aluminum-free option made in Canada, our natural deodorant collection uses magnesium hydroxide instead.

-Current evidence, including a 2024 meta-analysis of 7 studies, shows no link between aluminum-based antiperspirants and breast cancer.
-Lab studies raise theoretical questions, but human studies haven't confirmed them.
-Here's the full picture.
+Short answer: No. Current evidence, including a 2024 meta-analysis of 7 case-control studies, shows no significant link between aluminum-based antiperspirants and breast cancer.
+Only about 0.012% of aluminum is absorbed through the skin.
+The Alzheimer's connection was debunked decades ago.
+Lab studies raise theoretical concerns at concentrations far higher than deodorant use, but human studies haven't confirmed real-world harm.

 The Breast Cancer Question: What Research Shows